Dialysis Clinic, Inc.: Tufts Medical Center's Impact on DCI's Development of Kidney Care

+In 2000, Tufts Medical Center published research on pre-dialysis care and how optimized care prior to beginning dialysis can improve dialysis results.

+Since 2000, Tufts Medical Center has conducted numerous studies in the Nephrology space.
+As a result of this, Dialysis Clinic, Inc. has been able to implement research findings to provide a superior product of care for its dialysis patients.

 Office of Clinical Research

 DCI’s Office of Clinical Research was established in 2007 to review all studies (industry or investigator-initiated) being proposed to be conducted in DCI facilities to ensure the research is scientifically rigorous and valid and that the appropriate procedures for human protections are being followed.
 In 2016, the Office of Clinical Research now played a major role in facilitating multisite projects through identifying and confirming participation from the clinics and investigators that are best suited to a particular project, preparing budgets and IRB documents, orchestrating data transfers from the Medical Information System (MIS) and serving as a liaison between study Sponsors, individual investigators/research sites, and the dialysis staff.